AMMARALBESANI/reading-notes/README.md

 - The shell, such as Bash, interprets and executes the commands.
 - Utilizing shortcuts enhances productivity and efficiency within the command line.

-# commands for basic navigation:
+# commands for basic navigation
 1. `pwd` displays the current working directory.
 2. `ls` lists the contents of a directory.
 3. Paths can be absolute (starting from the root directory) or relative (relative to the current directory).